 - Changes or deformities to the area

 Apply R.I.C.E (Rest, Ice, Compression, Elevation) for minor stress reactions or fractures to reduce swelling and pain.
-If your condition fails to improve or continues to worsen, consult a podiatrist for a professional diagnosis and treatment.
+If your condition fails to improve or continues to worsen, consult a podiatrist for a professional diagnosis and care plan.

-Stress fractures usually take 6 – 8 weeks to heal with proper management and treatment.
+Stress fractures usually take 6 – 8 weeks to heal with proper management and care methods.
 If ignored or given insufficient recovery time, the pain is likely to become increasingly severe with a chance of fracture displacement, leading to the need for surgical intervention.

 It is crucial for those with pre-existing immune-compromising medical conditions such as diabetes to visit a medical professional as soon as possible.
 This is because the healing process for such individuals may be different, and complications can lead to more serious problems down the line.
 Speak to your podiatrist for further advice if you have any concerns.